conorriches/website/content/about/content.md

 #### I write about...

-... things that I would have found useful to know
+... things that I find interesting

 ... projects that I learned from